Menu

-This Rustic Americana log cabin stood solid in cedar and stone — until a 1970s cabin renovation rewrote the script in full 1977 color.
+This rustic log cabin stood solid in cedar and stone — until a 1970s cabin renovation rewrote the script in full 1977 technicolor.

-Originally constructed in 1932 from 1,800 hand-peeled cedar logs along a northern Idaho lake, it embodied classic American rustic architecture.
+Originally constructed in 1932 along a northern Idaho lake, it embodied classic Americana style.

 And then the 70s arrived — 1977, to be exact.